-10. In order to receive an order for vacant possession a landlord must have issued a valid termination notice.
-The landlord provided a copy of a termination notice (LL#4) dated 14-November-2023.
+11. In order to receive an order for vacant possession, a landlord must have given the tenant a valid termination notice.
+The landlord submitted LL#2, a termination notice for cause.
 This termination notice is in writing in the form prescribed by the minister.
 It contains the name and address of the tenant.
 It identifies the residential premises it regards.
 It states it is a termination notice under s.
 19. It therefore conforms with s.
 34 of the Act.
-11. The notice is signed by an agent of the landlord.
+12. The notice is signed by the landlord.
 It states a termination date.
-The landlord testified that the notice was served by placing it on the tenant's front door, in accordance with s.
-35(2)(c) of the Act.
+It was served in accordance with s.
+35(2)(f) of the Act.
 It therefore meets the requirements under s.
 19(2) of the Act.
-12. It was established via the rental ledger and the landlord's testimony that the tenant has owed the landlord rent since 1-November-2023.
-LL#4 was issued on 14-November-2023 and gives a termination date of 27-November-2023.
-That gives more than ten clear days' notice.
+13. The tenant has owed the landlord rent since 1-September-2023.
+The termination notice was issued on 10-October-2023.
+It gives a move out date of 23-October-2023.
+That provides more than 10 clear days of notice.
 It therefore complies with the requirements of s.
 19(1) of the Act.
-13. The termination notice complies with all relevant sections of the Act and so is valid.
+The termination notice complies with all relevant sections of the Act and so is valid.